pollfish/flutter-plugin-pollfish/README.md

 #### init Vs custom init

-*	**custom mode = false** is the standard way of using Pollfish in your apps.
-Using init function with custom mode disabled, enables controlling the behavior of Pollfish in an app from Pollfish panel.
+*	**rewardMode = false** is the standard way of using Pollfish in your apps.
+Using init function with reward mode disabled, enables controlling the behavior of Pollfish in an app from Pollfish panel.

-*	**custom mode = true** ignores Pollfish behavior from Pollfish panel.
+*	**rewardMode = true** ignores Pollfish behavior from Pollfish panel.
 It always skips showing Pollfish indicator (small Pollfish icon) and always force open Pollfish view to app users.
-This method is usually used when app developers want to incentivize first somehow their users before completing surveys to increase completion rates.
+This method is usually used when app developers want to incentivize first somehow their users, before completing surveys to increase completion rates.

 For example: